Published on Wednesday 1 July 2015 20:14

 Ten Second Review

 What are the priorities when it comes to hybrid vehicle dynamics?
 In order, refinement, then refinement followed by refinement.
 People don't buy these cars to fling round corners or smoke the tyres away from the lights.
 A good hybrid hatchback should be about pure relaxation and low stress.
 It should promote a calm, measured driving style and remind the driver that the journey can be enjoyed in ways other than outbraking someone into a roundabout.
 Extensive soundproofing in the engine bay, front wheel arches and dashboard has reduced engine and road noise intrusion in the cabin of the latest Auris Hybrid.
 The 1.8-litre VVT-i petrol engine was already one of the smoothest in its class and with the addition of the electric motor, it's also reasonably brisk.
-It'll make 62mph in 10.9 seconds on the way to 112mph.
+Working only via auto transmission, it'll make 62mph in 10.9 seconds on the way to 112mph.

 Design and Build

 As before, Auris Hybrid buyers get to choose either a five-door hatchback bodystyle or the Touring Sports estate.
 Aesthetically, this improved MK2 model builds on the extra styling attitude introduced that was introduced into this model line back in 2012.
 This means it gets the lower and broader frontal treatment now common to many of the company's latest products.
 There's a splash more chrome on the grille, plus LED headlamp clusters which include LED daytime running lights.
 In profile the revised front and rear styling generates longer overhangs, while the rear end features a sleeker lower bumper assembly and LED rear lights.